A driver’s licence is a key step towards gaining your freedom and independence.

 The number 1 reason people fail the driving test is because they are not fully prepared to demonstrate the correct driving competencies to the testing officer.
-Usually this is associated with not having enough lessons.
-Our instructors almost always recommend an average of seven lessons per learner, before attempting to test.
+Usually this is associated with not having enough driving lessons.
+Our instructors almost always recommend an average of seven driving lessons per learner, before attempting to test.
 Book driving lessons here if you want to get your seven done before attempting your driving test.

 You can read our blog 'should I get driving lessons?' here.

 How can you pass the driving test first time?

 Learning to drive is just like learning any other physical skill.
 You must first be taught the correct techniques & behaviours.
 You then must practice, the more you practice the more competent and confident you will become.
 There is simply no point attempting the driving test if you haven’t learnt and comprehensively practiced the right skills and behaviours.

 Parents, family and friends perform a critical role in helping you build up your driving experience.
 However these non professional driving supervisors in most cases are not equipped to help you pass the driving test.
 It has been far too long since they learnt the correct techniques & behaviours.